susisami/fullstack-browser-based-game/README.md

 The backend follows an object-oriented design:

-* A central **SqlConnection** class manages all database connections
+* A base class **SqlConnection** manages database connectivity
 * Other classes inherit from this base class
-* Ensures structured and reusable database interaction
+* Ensures modular and reusable database operations

 ---